A few reasons why …

 Here are just a few of the many available websites featuring information on broader service opportunities:

 Connects people, organizations and resources to help build a world where all people can live free and dignified lives.

-Washington, D.C.–based foundation which advocates community service through a partnership with the Volunteer Center National Network.
+Washington, D.C.–based foundation that advocates community service through a partnership with the Volunteer Center National Network.

-Program of Youth Services America which specializes in young people, ages 5–25.
+Program of Youth Services America that specializes in young people, ages 5–25.

 National coalition of university and college presidents that promotes community service which develops students’ citizenship skills and values.